Since Gemma 4 added a 12B model, I tried testing Japanese language performance, voice input, and MTP on the DGX Spark

 Hello, I'm Morishige from Classmethod's Manufacturing Business Technology Department.

 A new size "12B" has been added to Gemma 4.
-Until now, Gemma 4 came in small sizes (E2B / E4B) and large sizes (26B-A4B (MoE) / 31B (Dense)), leaving a gap right in the middle.
-The new 12B fills that gap as a mid-range model, and Google positions it as a "bridge between E4B and 26B MoE."
+Until now, Gemma 4 consisted of small models (E2B / E4B) and large models (26B-A4B (MoE) / 31B (Dense)), leaving a gap right in the middle.
+The new 12B fills that gap as a mid-range model, and Google also positions it as a "bridge between E4B and 26B MoE."

-I've worked with Gemma 4 on the DGX Spark twice before.
+I've previously worked with Gemma 4 on DGX Spark twice.
 The first article benchmarked all sizes in Japanese and multimodal, and the second covered speeding up generation with MTP (Multi-Token Prediction).
-Since I already have a measuring stick on hand, I wanted to put the new 12B on the same playing field to see where it stands.
+Since I already have a measuring stick on hand, I decided to put the new 12B on the same playing field to see "where it stands."

-There are three noteworthy new features in the 12B: a 256K token context, native audio input (a first for mid-range models), and a built-in drafter for MTP.
-According to the official documentation, it can also run on just 16GB of memory, which is an attractive convenience.
-This time, I tested everything hands-on with actual DGX Spark hardware, covering Japanese text performance, the new audio input feature, and MTP acceleration.
+There are three noteworthy new features in 12B: a 256K token context, native audio input (the first in the mid-range), and a built-in drafter for MTP.
+Additionally, according to the official announcement, it can run on just 16GB of memory, making it appealingly accessible.
+This time, I tested everything on actual DGX Spark hardware—from Japanese text performance to the new audio input feature and MTP speedups.

-To give you the conclusion upfront: the 12B's score on the Japanese commonsense test was nearly on par with E4B.
-Looking at text alone, the mid-range advantage isn't very apparent, but I think the highlights of the 12B are its ability to handle audio with a single model and the convenience of running on 16GB.
+To give you the conclusion upfront: the 12B's score on the Japanese common sense test was roughly on par with E4B.
+Looking at text alone, the mid-range advantage doesn't stand out much, but I think the highlights of the 12B are its ability to handle audio with a single model and its ease of use running on 16GB.

-First, let me clarify where the 12B fits within the Gemma 4 family.
+First, let me clarify where the 12B sits within the Gemma 4 family.

 | Size | Type | Features |